 Dr. Jay Adlersberg is an award-winning photographer, doctor and journalist.
-As an internist and rheumatologist, he has forty years of experience treating the most severe forms of arthritis and joint disease.
+As an internist and rheumatologist, he has 45 years of experience treating the most severe forms of arthritis and joint disease.
 He is affiliated with several of the premiere teaching and clinical medical centers of Manhattan.
-He is at present the Director of Strategic Rheumatology and Infusion Services at North Shore/LIJ’s Lenox Hill Hospital.
-He is an attending physician at The Hospital for Joint Diseases, NYU Langone Medical Center and Beth Israel Medical Center.
-He is an Assistant Professor of Medicine at NYU Langone in New York.
+He is at present the chief rheumatologist at New York Health in Manhattan.
+He is an attending physician at The Langone Orthopedic Center, NYU Langone Medical Center and Lenox Hill Hospital.
+He is an Assistant Professor of Medicine at NYU Langone in New York City.
 His main interests are rheumatoid arthritis, the arthritis of psoriasis, back pain and sports injuries.
 He serves on the Board of the New York Chapter of the Arthritis Foundation.

 In November 2002, he broke the story of the first case of Bubonic Plague seen in New York City for the past century.
 Dr. Adlersberg was nominated for an Emmy Award for his special report, “AIDS Update”.